anadynamics/ANA2/scripts/config.md

 ```
 triangulate_only_included_aas
 ```
  Instead of triangulating the whole molecule triangulate only the included amino acids.
+Deprecated.
  * Default: **false**